-Condo building insurance in Erie, Erie County, Crawford County and throughout all of Pennsylvania and Ohio.
+Condo building insurance in Erie, Erie County, Crawford County, Mecklenburg County, NC, and throughout Pennsylvania, Ohio, and North Carolina.

 Condo building insurance can be complicated.
 Specialty condo insurance recognizes the many different risk types and provides clarity regarding which parties are responsible for covering which risks.

 The unique nature of condo buildings often leads to some confusion over who is responsible for insuring what.
 In reality, it’s a simple set-up, but everyone involved needs to know how it works.

 The condo owners association insures some parts of the building against damage with an “association master policy.”
 The individual condo owners will be responsible for any remaining insurance for their own unit.

 Which business insurance is right for your company?